Free love: United States

 Publications of the movement in the second half of the 19th century included Nichols' Monthly, The Social Revolutionist, Woodhull & Claflin's Weekly (ed.
 Victoria Woodhull and her sister Tennessee Claflin), The Word (ed.
 Ezra Heywood), Lucifer, the Light-Bearer (ed.
 Moses Harman) and the German-language Detroit newspaper Der Arme Teufel (ed.
 Robert Reitzel).
 Organisations included the New England Free Love League, founded with the assistance of American libertarian socialist Benjamin Tucker as a spin-off from the New England Labor Reform League (NELRL).
 A minority of freethinkers also supported free love.

-The most radical free love journal was The Social Revolutionist, published in the 1856–1857, by John Patterson.
+The most radical free love journal was The Social Revolutionist, published in 1856–1857 by John Patterson.
 The first volume consisted of twenty writers, of which only one was a woman.

 Sex radicals were not alone in their fight against marriage ideals.
 Some other nineteenth-century Americans saw this social institution as flawed, but hesitated to abolish it.
 Groups such as the Shakers, the Oneida Community, and the Latter-day Saints were wary of the social notion of marriage.
 These organizations and sex radicals believed that true equality would never exist between the sexes as long as the church and the state continued to work together, worsening the problem of subordination of wives to their husbands.

 Free-love movements continued into the early 20th century in bohemian circles in New York's Greenwich Village.
 A group of Villagers lived free-love ideals and promoted them in the political journal The Masses and its sister publication The Little Review, a literary journal.
 Incorporating influences from the writings of the English thinkers and activists Edward Carpenter and Havelock Ellis, women such as Emma Goldman campaigned for a range of sexual freedoms, including homosexuality and access to contraception.
 Other notable figures among the Greenwich-Village scene who have been associated with free love include Edna St. Vincent Millay, Max Eastman, Crystal Eastman, Floyd Dell, Mabel Dodge Luhan, Ida Rauh, Hutchins Hapgood, and Neith Boyce.
 Dorothy Day also wrote passionately in defense of free love, women's rights, and contraception—but later, after converting to Catholicism, she criticized the sexual revolution of the sixties.

 The development of the idea of free love in the United States was also significantly impacted by the publisher of Playboy magazine, Hugh Hefner, whose activities and persona over more than a half century popularized the idea of free love to some of the general public.